Awards & Recognitions

 Faculty and students in the USC Caruso Department of Otolaryngology – Head and Neck Surgery participate in many ground-breaking discoveries.

 NIH-funded opportunities allow students to work side-by-side with nationally recognized scientists on studies designed to significantly advance the field.
 We are recognized for our high-profile research and innovative new treatments in human communication disorders, sleep apnea, head and neck cancers and facial plastics and reconstructive surgery, among others.

-- Keck School researchers aiming to cure deafness by using cellular reprogramming to create inner ear cells were awarded special funding as a recipient of USC’s Regenerative Medicine Initiative award in 2013.
+- 2013 – Keck School researchers aiming to cure deafness by using cellular reprogramming to create inner ear cells were awarded special funding as a recipient of USC’s Regenerative Medicine Initiative award.
 The death of these delicate structures is the most common cause of deafness.
-Using the basic tools of modern biology, the team is investigating why hair cells don’t grow naturally after they’re damaged in the human inner ear.
+Using the basic tools of modern biology, the team is investigating why hair cells do not grow naturally after they are damaged in the human inner ear.
 Our faculty members stand at the forefront of breakthroughs in patient care.

-- Keck Medical Center was the first in Los Angeles to offer the Inspire® II Upper Airway Stimulation System – a novel sleep apnea implant – in 2014.
+- 2014 – Keck Medical Center was the first in the Western United States to offer the Inspire Medical Upper Airway Stimulation® System – a novel sleep apnea implant

 - Keck School researchers have developed and are seeking FDA-approval for a point-of-care diagnostic test that allows for earlier-than-ever detection of oral cancer by measuring biomarker levels in saliva.